tfpk/lifetimekata/exercises/05_lifetimes_on_types/README.md

 If you said that the two sentences had to share a lifetime, you would be forcing the user to ensure that the two sentences came from the same place, and therefore had the same lifetime.
-But what if one came from a file that was open for the whole running of the program, but the second was scanned in?
+But what if one came from a file that was open for the whole running of the program, but the second was scanned in inside a loop?

 In that case, the compiler would insist that the scanned in value was saved for the whole of the program -- very inefficient.

 ## Exercise: Two Lifetimes on a Struct

-In this exercise, we will be building a small program which finds the unique words between two strings.
+In this exercise, we will be making a small program which finds the unique words between two strings compile.

-Our goal is to
+Our goal is to return a struct that contains all the unique words from the first string, and all the unique words from the second string.
+They should have seperate lifetimes.